One thing I love about mid-to-late-60’s music is its unpredictability.

 It would be virtually impossible today to put “Revolution #9” and “I Will” on the same album.
 The labels wouldn’t have it and the indies don’t have the resources or equipment to pull off something like “Revolution #9.”
 In the second half of the sixties, though, new approaches became the norm.
 Musicians were constantly experimenting, looking everywhere for new sounds and styles, breaking rules and shattering expectations.

-There are few albums that shatter a listener’s expectations as much as Ogdens’ Nut Gone Flake.
+Few albums shatter a listener’s expectations as much as Ogdens’ Nut Gone Flake.
 I promise that if you have never heard it before, your first time through will be accompanied by several “What the fucks?”
 Most of those who have never heard it will likely be American, for the album did absolutely nothing in the States (except for my weird and obsessive father who spent years searching for the original release in the tobacco tin and finally found one from a seller in Bath only to find the disc was warped).
 On the other side of the pond, it held on to the #1 spot on the album charts for six weeks.
 Like The Move, Small Faces never really caught on in the USA.
 Most Americans only know “Itchycoo Park,” which reached #16 on the Billboard charts (The Move only reached #93 with “Do Ya,” released after they technically ceased to exist and before Jeff Lynne fucking ruined it with strings in the ELO version).